Child support by country

 This article includes information about the child support policies of several countries.

 Child support by country

 Australia

 In Australia, the Child Support Agency calculates child support based on the income of each parent, a base amount is excluded, and the number of nights the child(ren) stays overnight with each parent.
 Parents can seek a review within 28 days of a change where income, assets or other factors lead to the formula not giving a result reflecting the particulars of a case.

+Canada

+In Canada, the table amount is based on the gross annual income of the payor parent and the number of children they have to support.
+Gross annual income is the total income a person earns in the year before subtracting taxes and other deductions.
+Child support guidelines in Canada derive from federal, provincial and territorial laws.

 Czech Republic

 In the Czech Republic, child supported is usually decided as part of child custody proceedings.
 The court may award child support as far as three years back before the case was started.
 The amount of child support depends on the particular custody arrangement, parents’ net income and whether they have other support obligations.
 A failure to pay child support in line with final judgement is a crime punishable by up to three years in prison.